Raman7s/Zomato_EDA-project-2-/README.md

 # Zomato_EDA-project-2-
 Zomato Exploratory Data Analysis
-Top 5 country who use tomato - India,us,uk,brazil,uae
+Top 5 country who use Zomato - India,us,uk,brazil,uae

 Then I check their ratings and counts
 Maximum rating count was 0 and it is given by India.